Vaishnav-Sabari-Girish/ComChan/README.md

 - [x] Use a `.toml` file for config instead of flags
 - [ ] Write serial data to a file for later use (can be .txt , .csv and more)
 - [x] Terminal based Serial Plotter (to be implemented with the `--plot` command)
+- [x] Plot multiple sensor values in the Serial Plotter with legends

 ### Legends